28th March 2017

 This city gets even livelier at night, with hundreds of restaurants, bars, and clubs to choose from.
 Despite the beauty of the old town and whole host of things to do, prices in Kraków remain remarkably inexpensive, especially when compared to other popular city break destinations such as Berlin and Barcelona.
 The currency used is the Polish Złoty (PLN), which usually has a much better exchange rate than the Euro.
 Together with Kraków‘s extremely low cost of living, it’s ideal for those travelling on a tight budget.

 Kraków has hot summers and cold winters, but it’s equally beautiful all year round.
-Flights are available from most UK airports, and start at just £70.00 in the peak summer months.
-Three-star hotels and apartments can be found from just £30.00 per night, and you can be sure that your spending money will go a long way when you get there.
+Flights are available from most UK airports, and hotels are relatively cheap.
+You can be sure that your spending money will go a long way when you get there.

 Located next to the Adriatic Sea, the country of Montenegro is a Balkan beauty complete with stunning beaches, amazing scenery, and a great variety of both lively and more peaceful resorts.
 When compared to the high-rise buildings and packed beaches of the Costa Del Sol in peak season, Montenegro really is the perfect Eastern European alternative, with a cheaper price tag too.